tu-team/2/doc/analysis/appraisal_theory.md

 ## Two process appraisal

+### Criteria

+1. Compatible with model of six - average
+1. Structure
+1. Process

 ### Lit
 1. Smith, Craig A., & Kirby, Leslie D. (2009).
 Putting appraisal in context: Toward a relational model of appraisal and emotion.
 Cognition and Emotion, 23 (7), 1352-1372.
 1. Marsella, S. & Gratch, J. (2003).
 Modeling coping behaviors in virtual humans: Don't worry, be happy.
 Paper presented at the Second International Joint Conference on Autonomous Agents and Multi-agent Systems, Melbourne, Australia.

-### Criteria

-1. Compatible with model of six
-1. Structure
-1. Process

 ### Processes